phpbench/phpbench/docs/index.rst

 Features include but are not limited to:

-- :ref:`Revolutions <revolutions>`: Repeat your code many times to determine average execution *time*.
+- :ref:`Revolutions <metadata_revolutions>`: Repeat your code many times to determine average execution *time*.
-- :ref:`Iterations <iterations>`: Sample your revolutions many times and review aggregated statistical data.
+- :ref:`Iterations <metadata_iterations>`: Sample your revolutions many times and review aggregated statistical data.
 - **Process Isolation**: Each iteration is executed in a separate process.
 - :doc:`Reporting <reports>`: Customizable reports and various output formats (e.g.